muhme/joomla-branches-tester/README.md

   > Cannot read properties of null (reading 'getAttribute')
 ```

+:fairy: *"There is a second name for the script, which is provided with `scripts/log` if you wish."*

 ### Cleaning Up

 If you want to be rid of all Docker containers and free up multiple gigabytes of disk space from the `joomla-*` and other directories, simply run: